Skip to main content

 • SMO 7: International Financial Reporting Standards

-The Federal Council of Accounting (CFC) issued a regulation stating that the Brazilian Accounting Pronouncements Committee (CPC) must issue accounting standards for financial statements of all companies.
-As part of the national due diligence process, the standards are enforced by respective regulators.
-Since 2010, Brazilian GAAP and the Brazilian GAAP for Small-and Medium-sized Entities (SMEs) have been fully converged with IFRS and IFRS for SMEs.
+The Federal Council of Accounting (CFC) issued a regulation stating that the Brazilian Accounting Pronouncements Committee (CPC) must issue accounting standards for the financial statements of all companies.
+As part of the national due process, the standards are enforced by the respective regulators.
+Since 2010, Brazilian GAAP and the Brazilian GAAP for Small- and Medium-sized Entities (SMEs) have been fully converged with IFRS and IFRS for SMEs.

-As part of these efforts, the CFC and IBRACON, through the CPC, have established ongoing processes for monitoring changes to the standards and pronouncements issued by the IASB and promptly translating and incorporating them into the Brazilian GAAP.
-In addition, the CFC and IBRACON have a mechanism to disseminate the standards and maintain an ongoing dialogue with regulators of public interest entities so that new and amended standards are enforced for companies under their respective supervision.
+As part of these efforts, the CFC and IBRACON, through the CPC, have established ongoing processes for monitoring changes to the standards and pronouncements issued by the IASB, and for promptly translating and incorporating them into Brazilian GAAP.
+In addition, the CFC and IBRACON have developed mechanisms to disseminate the standards and maintain ongoing dialogue with regulators of public interest entities to ensure that new and amended standards are enforced for companies under their respective supervision.

-Lastly, the CFC is a member of Latin American Accounting Standard Setters Group (GLENIF) and participates in the international standard-setting process by providing comments to IASB-issued exposure drafts which are collated through GLENIF at a regional level.
+Lastly, the CFC is a member of Latin American Accounting Standard Setters Group (GLENIF) and participates in the international standard-setting process by submitting comments on IASB-issued exposure drafts, which are coordinated regionally through GLENIF.

-CFC has demonstrated an ongoing process to maintain its level of fulfillment with the SMO 7 obligations and is committed to continuous improvement.
+The CFC has demonstrated an ongoing process to maintain its level of fulfillment with the SMO 7 obligations and remains committed to continuous improvement.

 Current Status: Sustain